 Going further into Zemun quay, you’ll find yourself in a crowded area filled with different kinds of restaurants with both locals and tourists, and sometimes you’ll have to mingle in between vehicles that are trying to find a place to park.

-However, a true oasis awaits at the end of the quay.
+However, a true oasis awaits the persistent ones, at the end of the quay.

 No espresso at Radecki, just plain good ‘domestic’/Turkish coffee.
 You can either rest on the bench and gaze at the river and anchored boats, or go in the restaurant and order fresh-straight-outta-Danube food.
 Haven’t tried the food, but locals say it’s pretty good and cheap, as everything is here.